PTB-MR/mrpro/docs/source/data.rst

 Examples
 --------
-Below are practical examples demonstrating the use of dataclasses, indexing, and rotations in mrtwo:
+Below are practical examples demonstrating the use of dataclasses, indexing, and rotations in MRtwo:

 .. code-block:: python